 \subsection{Overview of the Proposed Framework}

-Fig.~\ref{fig:framework} shows the overall framework of \textbf{EvolveSignal}, an LLM-powered coding agent designed to evolve fixed-time traffic signal control algorithms.
+Figure~\ref{fig:framework} shows the overall framework of \textbf{EvolveSignal}, an LLM-powered coding agent designed to evolve fixed-time traffic signal control algorithms.
 The process begins with an initial program (e.g., an implementation of Webster's method), which is iteratively modified, simulated, and evaluated until convergence.
 In each iteration, candidate programs are stored and organized in the \textit{Program Database}, which supports both performance tracking and diversity maintenance.
 A parent program and several inspiration programs are then passed to the \textit{Prompt Sampler}, which constructs prompts combining code, metrics, and search strategies.
 These prompts are processed by the \textit{LLMs Ensemble}, generating code-level modifications that act as crossover and mutation operators.
 The resulting child program is tested in the \textit{Evaluators Pool} using microscopic traffic simulation, and its performance is fed back to the Program Database.
 This loop continues until either the maximum number of iterations is reached or the best-performing algorithm is identified.
-Detailed descriptions of these modules, as well as example prompts and LLM responses, are provided in supplementary Appendices~A and~B.
+Detailed descriptions of these modules are provided in Appendix~\ref{appendix:modules}.